 Do Variable-Speed Furnaces Run Constantly?

 A variable-speed furnace doesn’t run all the time.
-Alternatively, it runs at different speeds based on the temperature in your Mobile home as well as the amount of energy it uses to reach that temperature.
+Instead, it runs at different speeds based on the temperature in your Mobile home as well as the amount of energy it requires to reach that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will switch to a higher speed to handle the demand.
-This allows for more efficient heating in your home while also offering quieter operation.
+When sufficient energy is required to maintain your preferred temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces